 By Steve Beauregard

-From $40 one table affairs, to prestigious and nationally-televised events where the winner receives a quarter of a million dollars in cash, there are plenty of options for the Colorado poker player who loves to play tournaments.
+From $40 tourneys, to prestigious big buy-in events where the winner receives a quarter of a million dollars in cash, there are some, but not a lot, of options for the Colorado poker player who loves to play tournaments.

 The Isle of Capri

-Each of these rooms, except for the Ameristar, offers tournaments, (with varying amounts of success).
-More importantly for those of us who love to play, all have managed to keep their poker rooms open, and in some cases thrive, despite the poker slowdown from its boom days in the early to late 2,000’s.
+Only one these rooms offer tournaments.
+More importantly for those of us who love to play, all have managed to keep their poker rooms open, and in some cases thrive, despite the poker slowdown from its boom days in the early to late 2000’s.

 Here’s a quick look at each of these Blackhawk poker rooms.